keijiro/KlakSpout-AlphaWorkflowSample/README.md

 ![GIF](https://github.com/user-attachments/assets/897c2ec6-a8ff-425e-a032-ef81f698bd13)

-This Unity sample project demonstrates how to blend Unity renders in OBS by using inter-app frame interchange protocols such as Spout or NDI.
+This Unity sample project demonstrates how to blend Unity renders in OBS by using inter-app frame interchange protocols such as Spout, Syphon, or NDI.
 It relies on URP's alpha-channel output, so chroma keying (green background) is unnecessary.

 It uses the following packages:

 - KlakSpout (Windows)
+- KlakSyphon (Mac)
 - KlakNDI (Windows/Mac)

 Although both are included for demonstration, choose whichever suits your